- Location: New Mexico

 As is the case with a valid license, you must renew your expired license in person at an MVD field office.

-There are no penalty fees for renewing your license once it has expired; however, if it’s been expired for one year or longer, you must pass the written and driving tests again.
+There are no penalty fees for renewing your license once it has expired; however, if it’s been expired for 1 year or longer, you must pass the written test again.
+If your license has been expired for 5 years or longer, you'll also need to retake your driving exam.

 Because the renewal process for an expired license may involve additional steps, prepare yourself ahead of time when you check your driving record.